- ALREADY HAPPENED:

 A film by Beth Lasch

-Howl! is pleased to present the premiere of Beth Lasch’s Roberta Bayley: She Just Takes Pictures.
+Howl! is pleased to present the world premiere of Beth Lasch’s Roberta Bayley: She Just Takes Pictures.

 The documentary showcases Bayley’s punk-era photography from 1975 to 1986.
 Among the artists Bayley has photographed are Iggy Pop, the Ramones, Debbie Harry and Blondie, Richard Hell, Elvis Costello, the Sex Pistols, Johnny Thunders and the Heartbreakers, Ian Dury, Brian Eno, Nick Lowe, The Damned, The Clash, the Dead Boys, X-Ray Spex, Squeeze, and a reunited New York Dolls.